dbadrak/adelphi-pool/README.md

 ## Short course pool

-* The short course pool length is 82 ft 2 in, which is 25 y.
+* The short course pool length is 82 ft 2 in, which is 25 m.
 * The width is 50 ft (same as old).
 * There are six lanes, and they are 8 ft wide, with a 1 ft gap at each edge.
 This means we need 7 lane ropes for this distance.
 * The backstroke flags are positioned 15 ft, which is 5 y.